3dvconf/3dvconf.github.io/2026/registration.md

 Registration deadline for authors covering accepted papers: <b>January 20, 2026</b><br>
 <b>At least one of the authors for each paper needs to be registered with a Regular (Full) Registration by the time of the camera ready deadline.</b>
 It is not possible to register multiple papers for a single person.
+If a single student author registers for a paper they must register at the regular rate.
 </div>

 <br>